TejasSonawaneCodes/Tic-Tac-Toe/README.md

 Tic-Tac-Toe Game

 A simple and interactive Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
 Play against a friend and relive the classic fun !

-🚀 Features :
+Features 🚀 :

-🎨 Modern UI with smooth hover effects
+1.Modern UI with smooth hover effects 🎨

-🔄 Reset & New Game options
+2.Reset & New Game options 🔄

-🛑 Winner Announcement
+3.Winner Announcement 🛑

-⏪ Undo Move Feature (Fix your mistakes!)
+4.Undo Move Feature (Fix your mistakes!) ⏪

-📱 Responsive Design for all devices
+5.Responsive Design for all devices 📱

 🛠️ Technologies Used :